deepchecks/deepchecks/docs/source/user-guide/vision/vision_properties.rst

 The Method's Input
 ~~~~~~~~~~~~~~~~~~~~~
-The 3 types of properties gets different input and they are not interchangeable.
+The 3 types of properties receive different inputs and they are not interchangeable.
 For each check you will have
 to pass the appropriate properties.

-The method input is either images, labels or predictions in
+The method's input is either images, labels or predictions in
 :doc:`Deepchecks' format </user-guide/vision/formatter_objects>`.
-We will demonstrate the 3 drift check (for
+We will demonstrate the 3 drift checks (for
 each property type) and implement the properties to pass to it.

 Image Property